Post-anesthesia care unit

-A post-anesthesia care unit, often abbreviated PACU and sometimes referred to as post-anesthesia recovery or PAR, or simply Recovery, is a vital part of hospitals, ambulatory care centers, and other medical facilities.
+A post-anesthesia care unit (PACU) and sometimes referred to as post-anesthesia recovery or PAR, or simply recovery, is a part of hospitals, ambulatory care centers, and other medical facilities.
 Patients who received general anesthesia, regional anesthesia, or local anesthesia are transferred from the operating room suites to the recovery area.
-The patients are monitored typically by anesthesiologists, certified registered nurse anesthetists, and other medical staff.
+The patients are monitored typically by anesthesiologists, nurse anesthetists, and other medical staff.
 Providers follow a standardized handoff to the medical PACU staff that includes, which medications were given in the operating room suites, how hemodynamics were during the procedures, and what is expected for their recovery.
-After initial assessment and stabilization, patients are monitored for any potential complications, until the patient is transferred back to their hospital rooms.
+After initial assessment and stabilization, patients are monitored for any potential complications, until the patient is transferred back to their hospital rooms–or in the case of some outpatient surgeries, discharged to their responsible person (driver).

 Initial handoff

 The initial handoff, or otherwise referred as handover, is an interdisciplinary transfer of essential and critical patient information from one healthcare provider to another.
 Variations do exist depending on certain hospitals, medical facilities, and patient presentations.
 The most common information includes: